Drayton McLane: Baseball ownership

 On July 24, 1992, it was announced that McLane had come to an agreement with John McMullen to purchase the team, which also included the lease on the Astrodome for a total of $117 million; approval by the league owners followed in the fall.

-In his first season as owner in 1993, the Astros went 85-77, with the free-agent acquisitions of Doug Drabek and Greg Swindell (each signed to four-year deals) doing minimal contributions.
+In his first season as owner in 1993, the Astros went 85–77, with the free-agent acquisitions of Doug Drabek and Greg Swindell (each signed to four-year deals) making minimal contributions.
 After the season, he fired Bill Wood and Art Howe on October 5 and replaced them with Bob Watson (promoted from assistant GM) and Terry Collins; Watson was the second African American general manager in Major League Baseball (first since Bill Lucas in the 1970s), and he served at the position until 1995, when he left to be the GM of the New York Yankees.
 McLane and Tal Smith searched for a GM and came up with Gerry Hunsicker, hired in November 1995.

-The Astros had to rely on creativity to cultivate a club worthy of contention, as their minor-league system provided virtually nothing from 1986 to 1996 and McLane claimed to have lost $65 million by 1995 to the point where he implored the business community and fans to increase the season ticket base by at least 12,000 in the guise of being able to remain competitive and rumors surfaced about the team possibly moving to Northern Virginia.
-McLane, who had balked at the idea of building a new stadium by the County that wanted over $200 million contributed by the Astros, had approached Collins about a backup plan to sell the team to him for $150 million if the Harris County stadium referendum failed, which McLane apparently felt was going to not pass.
-However, the referendum passed by 16,000 votes, which eventually led to the construction of Minute Maid Park.
+The Astros had to rely on creativity to cultivate a club worthy of contention, as their minor-league system provided virtually nothing from 1986 to 1996, and McLane claimed to have lost $65 million by 1995 to the point where he implored the business community and fans to increase the season ticket base by at least 12,000 in the guise of being able to remain competitive, and rumors surfaced about the team possibly moving to Northern Virginia.
+McLane, who had balked at the idea of building a new stadium by the County that wanted over $200 million contributed by the Astros, had approached Bill Collins about a backup plan to sell the team to him for $150 million if the Harris County stadium referendum failed, which McLane apparently felt was going to not pass.
+However, the referendum passed by 16,000 votes, which eventually led to the construction of Daikin Park.
 The 1995 team had a payroll of $32 million and finished one game off making the National League Wild Card.
 A swoon late in the 1996 season had McLane see enough of Collins as manager, replacing him with broadcaster Larry Dierker.
 The 1997 team, built on a payroll of $33 million that ranked 19th in the majors, finally broke through.
 The team went 84–78 and won the National League Central division title, their first title since 1986.
 Dierker would lead the Astros to the postseason three more times over the next four seasons before Dierker was essentially pushed out by McLane and Hunsicker.